• Skip to primary navigation

 The Buda side of Budapest holds its own small winter market with Christmas stalls that specialise in gifts, food and drinks like mulled wine.

-These events change from time to time but it’s worth stopping by and exploring the narrow streets of Buda that are very different to the wide open districts of Pest.
+These events change occasionally, but it’s worth stopping by and exploring the narrow streets of Buda that are very different from the wide-open districts of Pest.

 Hungarian Specialties